 At the Technion’s MSE Department, we decided to tutor our graduate students using a different approach, where modern engineering concepts are firmly based on a strong background in fundamental science.
 As such, the undergraduate program in our department is based on a required double major: Materials Engineering and Physics, Materials Engineering and Chemistry, or Materials Engineering and Biology.
 This 4½ years program is an intensive one and quite demanding, but the end-result is an engineer well- suited to the modern challenges in materials engineering and science.
 At the same time, we hold a relatively new 4 years program in Materials Engineering; while preserving the high level of education in fundamental sciences, this unique program provides deeper and practical engineering aspects via generic courses, such as technical design and finite elements analysis.
 All of our study programs provide our undergraduates with all the tools necessary for the challenges they are about to face in the graduate program, (where M.Sc. and Ph.D. candidates work directly with our faculty on modern materials science research) and in industry and R&D facilities.

-Over the next five years we plan to recruit at least 6 new faculty members, and the MSE Department is conducting an intensive faculty search for excellent candidates in the fields of energy related materials, modern microelectronic materials, bio-materials, functional materials, smart composite materials, advanced ceramic materials and mechanical behavior of materials.
-It’s an exciting time for the MSE Department at Technion, as a third new building for “Smart Materials” is being planned to be built by 2020 and an expanded Electron Microscopy Center will be positioned nearby.
+Over the next five years we plan to recruit more new faculty members, and the MSE Department is conducting an intensive faculty search for excellent candidates in the fields of metals, alloys and ceramic materials for extreme conditions, and semiconducting materials (for photonics, quantum computing and sensors).
+It’s an exciting time for the MSE Department at Technion, as a third new building for “Smart Materials” is being planned to be built by 2022 and an expanded Electron Microscopy Center will be positioned nearby.
 This expansion is originated from the urgent need for advanced and smart materials, being firmly based on the markets demands.
 We welcome you to join us at the Department of Materials Science & Engineering at the Technion and be part of a success!